 The story begins with the introduction of Olivetti, a typewriter who has lived with the Brindle family for years.
 Twelve-year-old Ernest Brindle lives with his mother, Beatrice, his father Felix, his older brother Ezra, older sister Adalyn and his younger brother, Arlo.
 Ezra loves working out, Arlo has his frogs Chives and Pickles, and Ernest carries around a dictionary.
 They live in the ground floor apartment in a building called Valley View in San Francisco.

-Olivetti came to the Brindles years ago in a cardboard box and sat on Beatrice's desk until Felix purchased a laptop for her.
+Olivetti came to the Brindles years ago in a cardboard box and sat on Beatrice's desk until her husband, Felix purchased a laptop for her.
 Three of the Brindle children had learned to spell using Olivetti rather than pen and paper.
-Olivetti knew three of the Brindles by their fingers, but Ernest focused on being along on the roof with his red dictionary.
-With the arrival of the laptop, they now often ought over it rather than the typewriter.
+Olivetti knew three of the Brindles by their fingers and their touch.
+But he didn't know Ernest because he spent his time on the roof with his red dictionary.
+With the arrival of the laptop, they often fought over it rather than the typewriter.

 One evening, while the Brindles were all out doing their own thing, Olivetti sees Beatrice answer her phone and rush out of the apartment.
 The next day she wakes early, crying.
 As she paces the apartment, Beatrice notices Olivetti and packs him into his carrying case.
 She packs her typewritten stories, memories and thoughts which she has named Tapestries into a garbage bag and throws them out.
 At the Heartland Pawn Shop, a visibly upset Beatrice sells Olivetti for one hundred twenty-six dollars.